 (1) The entry for trial and notice of trial shall state whether it is for the trial of the cause or matter or of an issue therein and shall state the place of trial.

 (2) Entry for trial and notice of trial shall be in such form and contain such information as the Chief Justice shall direct from time to time.

-5. Time to elapse before hearing

-A cause, matter or issue shall not be tried before the expiration of 14 days from the day of entry unless the party to whom notice of trial is given has consented or is under terms to accept shorter notice of trial, or the Court otherwise orders.

-6. Trial dates for Perth

-Entry for trial at the civil sittings in Perth shall not operate for any particular sittings, but shall be deemed to be for the day fixed by the proper officer, or by order of the Court.

-7. Trial dates for circuit courts

-Entry for trial in a circuit court shall be for the first sittings to be held 28 days next after the entry is made, unless the Court otherwise orders.

-[Rule 7 amended in Gazette 24 Jun 1977 p.
-1914.]
+[5-13.
+Deleted in Gazette 16 Aug 2017 p.
+4412]